jsl27/data_projects/airbnb_visualizations/README.md

 ### Japan

-Similarly, this map shows the top 25,000 international city-to-city corridors of Japan.
+This map (Gilbert projection) shows the top 25,000 international city-to-city corridors of Japan.
+It has been used in public presentations.

 ![](images/JP_corridors_map.png)